dizzib/markfound/readme.md

 # markfound
 [![Build Status][travis-image]][travis-url]

-Index a nested directory of [markdown] files for live preview:
+Index one or more nested directories of [markdown] files for live preview:

-* configure the base-path and Linux-[find] patterns for include/exclude
+* configure recursive search paths and Linux-[find] patterns for include/exclude
-* styled for GitHub readme.md with option to add custom css
+* styled for GitHub readme.md with option to add custom tweaks css
 * live refresh automatically updates the preview as you edit your markdown

 ## install globally and run